About Disability Rights Legal Center

 History

-Disability Rights Legal Center was initially known as “Western Law Center for the Handicapped.”
-It was founded by friends and colleagues of A. Milton Miller, one of California’s leading disability rights advocates.
+The Disability Rights Legal Center was initially known as “Western Law Center for the Handicapped.”
+It was founded in 1975 by friends and colleagues of A. Milton Miller, one of California’s leading disability rights advocates.
 Miller contracted polio as a young child, which affected his ability to walk.
-When he started school he was determined to attend with his older sister and not go to a “special” school.
-So he climbed into his red wagon, and his sister pulled him to school.
-This was Miller’s introduction to mainstreaming and equal rights for people with disabilities.
+When he started school, he was determined to attend school with his older sister, not a separate school, so he climbed into his red wagon, and his sister pulled him to school.
+Miller recalled this as his introduction to access and equal rights for people with disabilities.
 Later in life, as an attorney and political activist, Miller was responsible for drafting and implementing requirements for barrier-free design in construction.
-At the time of his death, he was working to develop a public interest legal center to enforce the civil rights of persons with disabilities.
-Upon his untimely death, this vision was put into action.

 Contact Us